Skip to main content

 Things to Know

-• If validation fails for any row, the entire import is rejected — no partial processing occurs.
+• If validation fails for any row, the entire import is rejected.
+No partial processing occurs.
 Fix the errors and re-import the whole file.

 • Deactivated users are soft-deleted and can be restored by re-importing without the Delete flag.